Dan DiFelice: Johnny Bang Reilly “Carved in Mayhem”

 Dan DiFelice: “When I first heard Johnny’s narration in a project, I remember the description that immediately came to mind was ‘honest.’
 Shortly after I found out he wasn’t just a voiceover artist, but rather a man who shoulders the unique burden that comes from living decades against the current.

-“Like many of us, he is on a search for peace and truth, however his path to this point is what sets him apart.
+“Like many of us, he is on a search for peace and truth, however, his path to this point is what sets him apart.
 His life has arched from receiving abuse to giving forgiveness, incarceration to liberation, hate to gratitude: trading in a sealed fate for an accidental destiny.

 “The main VFX shots in the film are the CG statues.
 I knew when approaching this that the only real way to draw on the parallel between Johnny and the statues would be to achieve these Renaissance period masterpieces in visual effects.

 “Unfortunately the passion-project budget doesn’t really allow for us to ship these priceless works of art!
-Originally I did some tests to try and sculpt these statues using photogrammetry and while that process is pretty spectacular, it didn’t really allow us to get up close in detail and still required a ton of modeling time afterwards.
+Originally I did some tests to try and sculpt these statues using photogrammetry and while that process is pretty spectacular, it didn’t really allow us to get up close in detail and still required a ton of modeling time afterward.

 “Framestore London stepped in and brought an incredible realism to these stoic sculptures.
 We had shot HDR’s for every shot on set, built a small reference structure with lighting and tracking ref, all of this giving Framestore a pretty good place to start.

 “Regardless of this, when the first renders came through of the statues, I was blown away by the lighting and the emotions that these statues brought to the piece: hate and redemption.
 I come from a background in VFX and typically if we do our jobs well the audience doesn’t notice us.
 For ‘Mayhem’, we were lucky enough that the VFX quietly worked in the background to emphatically support the narrative.”

 I got to a point in my existence